Low Liver Enzymes: what does it mean?

 So, low levels of your liver enzymes often don’t have significance.
 Instead, doctors are often more concerned with high levels of liver enzymes.

-Some laboratories consider any above zero levels of ALT or AST normal.
+Some laboratories consider any above-zero levels of ALT or AST normal.

-B. Aging liver (in the elderly).
+B. Aging liver (in older people).

 For example, One study followed a sample of 455 elderly (above 70) for twelve years.
 The study found a slightly increased risk of death in males with low ALT levels.